 - Use only new brake fluid from a closed bottle and replace the bottle's cap afterwards to prevent contamination of the fluid (DOT 5.1 fluid absorbs moisture). - Brake fluid will strip paint so wipe off any spillage immediately and clean the area with isopropyl alcohol. - Brake pads contaminated with brake fluid will need replacing because the braking performance of the pad will be greatly diminished. - Discard old brake fluid in a responsible manner and do not pollute drains or the environment.

-Bleeding the XC4 and Closed 2 disc brake
+Bleeding the Closed 2 disc brake

-Item number references refer to the diagram of the Pro lever in section 5.1.
-The procedure is identical if you have a Sport lever.
+Item number references refer to the diagram of the Pro lever (download separately).

 Wear safety glasses.